 The JCRAI is a global event focused on Robotics and Artificial Intelligence.
-It will be an effective and ideal platform to meet many renowned experts and reseachers in the filed of Robotics and Artificial Intelligence.
+It will be an effective and ideal platform to meet many renowned experts and researchers in the field of Robotics and Artificial Intelligence.

 Join as Presenter

-If you are interested in giving presentation on conference, without publishing your paper in the proceeding, you can choose to attend the conference as a Presenter.
+If you are interested in giving a presentation on the conference, without publishing your paper in the proceeding, you can choose to attend the conference as a Presenter.

 Oral Presentation Guidline

 People vary in their ability to speak confidently in public, but everyone gets nervous and everyone can learn how to improve their presentation skills by applying a few simple techniques.